 \section{Abstract}

-We prove that every odd semisimple reducible ($2$-dimen\-sional) mod~$l$ Galois representation arises from a cuspidal eigenform.
-In addition, we investigate the possible different types (level, weight, character) of such a modular form.
+Given an odd, semisimple, reducible, $2$-dimen\-sional mod~$l$ Galois representation, we investigate the possible levels of the modular forms giving rise to it.
 When the representation is the direct sum of the trivial character and a power of the mod~$l$ cyclotomic character, we are able to characterize the primes that can arise as levels of the associated newforms.
 As an application, we determine a new explicit lower bound for the highest degree among the fields of coefficients of newforms of trivial Nebentypus and prime level.
-The bound is valid in a subset of the primes with natural (lower) density at least one half.
+The bound is valid in a subset of the primes with natural (lower) density at least 3/4.